TrueC-D/prework-videos-variable-assignment/README.md

 # Variable Assignment

 ## Learning Goals
-+ Describe how expression are used in programming
++ Describe how expressions are used in programming
 + Identify the return value of an assignment expression
 + Describe the Variable Lookup Expression
 + Describe the Assignment Expression
 + Identify the constant expression
-+ Explain how the constant expression creates agreement

 ## Lesson